Basics of Indian Cooking: SPICES (Part 1)

+What is Jeera?
 One of the most common spice used in an Indian kitchen, Cumin seeds come from a plant in the Parsley family.
 India is one of the largest producers of cumin seeds and also one of the biggest consumers in the world.
 Which makes total sense because of the wide use of the spice in whole as well as powdered and toasted form in Indian curries, salads, spice blends, rice dishes and more.

 All credits to its popularity, you can buy cumin seeds at your local grocery store.
-Preferably buy in small amounts, especially if you do not use it very frequently and store in small air tight containers in your spice cabinet at room temperature.
+Preferably buy in small amounts, especially if you do not use it very frequently, and store in small air tight containers in your spice cabinet at room temperature.

-Cumin Rice By My Food Story
+- Cumin Rice from My Food Story

-Jeera Aloo BY Genius Kitchen
+- Jeera Aloo from Genius Kitchen

-Easy Indian Gravy Recipe BY Spruce Eats
+- Easy Indian Gravy from Spruce Eats

+What is Kali Sarso?
 A native crop of North Africa and few parts of Asia, mustard seeds come mainly in two varieties- yellow mustard which has a mild pungent flavor with yellow skin and black (or sometimes brown mustard) that has a strong pungent flavor.
 Although there’s a good use of all varieties of mustard seeds in the Indian cuisine, but black mustard seeds are used more widely.

 Black mustard seeds itself come in so many varieties where they differ in sizes and the darkness of the skin.
 Based on the variety, mustard seeds are added to pickles, introduced as whole or in paste form into curries, but probably the most common way they are used in Indian cooking is in tempering.
 Quickly cooked in ghee or oil along with a few other ingredients and added to lentil soups (dal), yogurt dressings and condiments etc.

-Like other spices buy them in small batches and store in small air tight containers in your spice cabinet at room temperature.
+Like other spices, buy them in small batches and store in small air tight containers in your spice cabinet at room temperature.

-Our 3 favorite recipes using Mustard Seeds
+Our favorite Mustard Seed Recipes:

-Cauliflower with Mustard Seeds BY Coostr
+- Cauliflower with Mustard Seeds from Cookstr

-Turmeric– Hindi name- Haldi
+Hindi name: Haldi

+What is Haldi?
 An Ayurvedic gem, an antiseptic, anti-inflammatory and a booster of the immune system, a “golden spice” turmeric is a quintessential Indian spice.
 Typically used around the world as a powder, turmeric is actually a flowering plant of the ginger family.
 Fresh turmeric is way more potent and beneficial than its powdered form.